marcusoftnet/marcusoftnet.github.io/_posts/2018-01-22-create-a-dynamic-updated-chart-in-google-sheets.md

 * The first part (`'Form Responses'!B:B`) is the range we are going to evaluate our criteria again.
 "If *these* rows matches"
 * The second part (`$J$18`) is the criteria itself.
 In this case just: "Same value that is in J18"
-  * The $-signs is just a way to make sure that it's always `J18` even when you copy the formula to another cell
+  * The `$`-signs is just a way to make sure that it's always `J18` even when you copy the formula to another cell
 * The final part (`'Form Responses'!C:C`) is the values to run average on.

 The whole thing could be read like: